albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 We have a single anecdote of a person who (we believe) shows that anything is possible: our author Albert.
 He failed his classes with a GPA of less than 1.0, while sitting alone every lunch.
 Along with his bro Aaron, he is writing this tweet.

-Spaced-repetition this shit.

-If you've read more than a couple of these tweets and plan to reflect, you're already in the long tail.

 You have the potential for a self-singularity.